 If you’re doing a whole Central America trip, you may want to get Movistar instead.
 It works throughout Central America so you don’t have to keep buying and switching out cards.

 Tip: If you buy a Kolbi sim card, keep the card because it has your PIN number on it.
 If you input the wrong PIN number more than 3 times, you will get locked out of your sim card.
 To unlock your sim card, you have to go to the Kolbi office if the card gets blocked.

 Phone Requirements for Costa Rica Networks

 The requirements for using prepaid sim cards in Costa Rica are that your smartphone must be quad band, it must use a sim card and it has to be unlocked.
 The type of phone doesn’t matter.
-It can be an iPhone or Android, Samsung, HTC, Blackberry, whichever.
-It just needs to be unlocked, use sim cards and is quad band.
+It can be an iPhone or Android, Samsung, HTC, Blackberry, whichever, as long as it fits those three requirements.

 Our Experience Using Sim Cards in Costa Rica